rogerpence/toast-notifications-for-windows/README.md

 # Toast notifcations for .NET 6+ Windows apps

-This library provides a flexible to asynchronous toast notifcations in .NET Windows apps.
+This library provides a flexible way to show asynchronous toast notifcations in .NET Windows apps.
 Figure 1 below shows an example of one of the toast options.

 ![A toast in action](https://nyc3.digitaloceanspaces.com/rp-assets/toast-example.gif)